 Atazanavir capsules are for use in adults and in children 6 years of age and older.
 Atazanavir oral powder must be taken with ritonavir and is for use in children 3 months of age and older who weigh at least 11 pounds (5 kg).

 Take atazanavir according to your health care provider’s instructions.

 Take atazanavir with food.
 Swallow the capsules whole.
 Do not open the capsules.

 Atazanavir oral powder must be mixed with food or liquid.
 If atazanavir oral powder is mixed with water, your child must eat food right after taking the oral powder and water mixture.
 Give ritonavir right away after your child has taken atazanavir oral powder mixed with food or liquid.
-For complete instructions on using atazanavir oral powder, see the Patient Information leaflet that comes with the medicine.
+For information about the correct way to mix and give a dose of atazanavir oral powder to your child, see the “Instructions for Use” that comes with the medicine.